-The performance A Day at the Beach explores the use of 3D audio and projection mapping to achieve a sense of immersion without isolating the participants from the real world; essentially, enabling an imaginary fantasy world come to life.
-In in order to transport the participants into this virtual world, multiple levels of 3D audio and projection mapping are employed (both directly within and on umbrellas, as well as throughout the room itself).
-The goal is to create exploratory sonic worlds, as well as interactive experiences where the participants’ behaviours (relative to each other and the world) shape the sonic and visual environment.
+The performance A Day at the Beach explores the use of 3D audio and projection mapping to achieve a sense of immersion without isolating the participants from the real world and thus enabling an imaginary fantasy world to come to life.
+In in order to transport the participants into this virtual world, multiple levels of 3D audio and projection mapping are employed, both directly onto umbrellas, as well as throughout the room itself.
+The goal is to create exploratory, interactive sonic worlds, where the participants’ behaviour (relative to each other and the environment) shape the sonic and visual experience.
 These environments are best experienced from directly underneath the umbrellas.

 Theater der Künste, Zurich (postponed due to corona crisis)

 With real-time simulations, Virtual Production enables playful access to fictional narrative forms, can make new worlds visible and promotes creative collaboration.
 The increasingly cost-effective tools lead to a democratization of previously exclusive work processes and are now also coming within the reach of European and Swiss productions.